CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Items/ItemIdeas/ItemIdeas.md

 Early Muskets and Gun swords

 Epilogue is a bipolar sword, can switch between rapier, sidesword, and bastard sword.
+Any opponent cut sword head falls off.

 Push Dagger